-ADHD can be identified through a mix of presented symptoms and behaviors.
 A child with the disorder can be diagnosed at an early age if they present at least six of the below symptoms.

-- has difficulty sitting still
+- Difficulty sitting still

-- is always moving
+- Always moving

-- running or climbing inappropriately
+- Running or climbing inappropriately

-- talks excessively
+- Talking excessively

-- has difficulty remembering and following instructions
+- Having difficulty remembering and following instructions

-- frequently loses or misplaces items
+- Frequently losing or misplacing items

 Children with ADHD show a persistent pattern in their behavior that will interfere with their general functioning and development.
 It is essential to identify these symptoms early, so there is time to treat and manage the disease.
 The later the diagnosis, the more challenging it is for medical professionals to pinpoint since ADHD can have similar symptoms to a variety of disorders.